Alexa Shopping Kit FAQ

 Tracking IDs are identifiers in your Associates account that enable you to track the commission each Alexa skill earns separately.
 Tracking IDs are connected to your Associates ID and aren't considered separate accounts.
 Amazon recommends that you create a tracking ID for each Alexa shopping skill.
+You can also create tracking IDs for product recommendation segments to help you see metrics by segment.
 For more details, see Using Tracking IDs.

 - Q: How do I link my Alexa skill to my Associates ID and tracking ID to earn commissions?

 First, add Alexa Shopping Actions to your skill.
 After you have a working shopping flow, update the interface to add your Associates ID and tracking ID to your shopping action requests.
 For details, see Alexa Shopping Actions API Reference.